Nashville to end ICE contract to house immigrant detainees

 After meeting with Mayor John Cooper, councilmembers, advocates and others, Hall announced Tuesday that the contract will end Dec.
 1.

-In a news release, Hall reasoned that the continued confusion and hyper-political nature of the issue has become a distraction.
+In a news release, Hall reasoned that the continued confusion and hyper-political nature of the issue have become a distraction.
 He defended his immigration-related policies, calling them responsible.

 Hall's office says Nashville's government has received revenue since 1996 through a council-approved contract to house federal detainees, including ICE detainees.